A3I-DataScience/NutriBot/README.md

 * Antonio, is a male person of 39 years old living in spain, who has a sedentary job and is interested in improving his diet.
 * Ivo, is a young male of 27 years old living in Lebanon, who is interested in improving his diet to improve his weight lifting performances.
 * Paula, is a female of 55 years living in Chile who would like to lose a bit of weight.
+* Kim lives in South Korea (Korea, Republic of).
+He is 70, weighs 59kg and is 155cm tall.
+He has Cancer and is undergoing Chemo.
+He also suffered a heart attack.He has been prescribed blood thinners and multi-vitamins.
+He consumes alcohol regularly.
+He updated the meal plan to have Soju on weekends.
+* Mia lives in Antartica.
+She is 27, weighs 70kg and is 168cm tall.
+She is in the first trimester of her pregnancy and has low haemoglobin.
+She enjoys walking.
+She is vegan with no social habits.She asked for a protein and iron rich meal.
+* Ahmad is from Egypt.
+He is 21, weighs 80kg and is 178cm tall.
+He has Celiac disease and is a swimmer and feels hungry quite often.
+* Cherry is from Republic of Moldova.
+She is 33, weighs 46kg and is 169cm tall.
+She wants to improve her weight and strength.
+She practices Yoga.
+She has nut allergy.

 ## Data sets: